Daniel Ortega: 2018–2022 Nicaraguan protests

 In June 2018, Tim Rogers wrote in The Atlantic magazine:Over the past seven weeks, Ortega's police and paramilitaries have killed more than 120 people, mostly students and other young protesters who are demanding the president's ouster and a return to democracy, according to a human-rights group [CENIDH, Nicaraguan Center for Human Rights].
 Police hunt students like enemy combatants.
 Sandinista Youth paramilitaries, armed and paid by Ortega's party, drive around in pickup trucks attacking protesters.
 Gangs of masked men loot and burn shops with impunity.
 Cops wear civilian clothing, and some paramilitaries dress in police uniforms.
 "This is starting to look more like Syria than Caracas," one Nicaraguan business leader told me.

 By 3 December 22 people were dead and 565 imprisoned.
 Professionals involved in the protests (lawyers, engineering majors, radio broadcasters and merchants) had been reduced to lives of "ever-changing safe houses, encrypted messaging apps and pseudonyms", with the Ortega government allegedly "hunting us like deer", according to one dissident (Roberto Carlos Membreño Briceño).
 Human rights organization offices were raided, computers seized and observers expelled.
 Observers from the Organization of American States were expelled after releasing a critical investigative report of the government's response to the protests.
 The report found the government had progressed from "using tear gas to rubber bullets, then real bullets and finally military firepower like assault rifles and grenade launchers", based on an analysis of videos posted on social media.
 At least 1,400 people involved in the protests were hurt, although that the number was probably "far higher because most people were too afraid to go to public hospitals, where doctors were fired for treating wounded protesters".
 By July 2019 the international human rights organization Human Rights Watch called on the United States to impose sanctions on Ortega "and other top" Nicaraguan officials "implicated" in the crackdown on protests.

 Term extension

 On 20 November 2024, Ortega unveiled proposals to amend the Nicaraguan constitution in order to extend his term from five years to six and have his wife and vice president Rosario Murillo declared co-president.
 The measures passed in a first reading at the National Assembly on 22 November and passed in a second reading on 30 January 2025.
 The constitutional reform entered into force on 18 February 2025.

+2026 decree banning elections

+In July 2026, on the 47th anniversary of the Nicaraguan Revolution, Ortega extended his two-decade rule and declared that "there would never be elections here again", explicitly severing any link of Nicaragua remaining a democracy.
+The next Nicaraguan elections were set to be held in November of that year before being cancelled by Ortega's decree.
+Exiled opposition leader and 2021 presidential candidate Félix Maradiaga stated that "Ortega buried Nicaraguan democracy a long time ago", and further asserted that Ortega's words were "not words of strength, but words of fear", pointing to internal discontent within the FSLN and purges of the "old guard" of Sandinistas by Ortega's wife Murillo.